Special Tony Award

 The Special Tony Award category includes the Lifetime Achievement Tony Award and the Special Tony Award.
 These are non-competitive honorary awards, and the titles have changed over the years.
-The Tony Award for Lifetime Achievement in the Theatre is to "honor an individual for the body of his or her work."
+The Tony Award for Lifetime Achievement in the Theatre is to "honor an individual for the body of their work."
 (The Tony Award for Best Special Theatrical Event was a competitive award, given from 2001 to 2009.)
 Another non-competitive Tony award is the Tony Honors for Excellence in Theatre, to "recognize the achievements of individuals and organizations that do not fit into any of the competitive categories."